Past trash, today’s treasure

-CAMPO -- In a land that’s flat, this place stands out like no other.
+CAMPO, Calif. -- In a land that’s flat, this place stands out like no other.
 A clock tower higher than any building nearby, watching over hundreds of trucks in varying degrees of decay.

 “It has been said that this is like a hospital and there’s a lot of ill patients waiting to be resurrected,” says Bryan Butler, docent of the Motor Transport Museum in Campo.